Probiotic Side Effects in Dogs: What Vets Want You to Know

 Related Articles

-Support your dog's complete dog gut health guide daily: Plentum Advanced K9 Microbiome Care is a veterinarian-informed powder supplement combining probiotics, prebiotics, postbiotics, and colostrum — simply mix one sachet into your dog's food each day to support a balanced microbiome.
+Support your dog's complete dog gut health guide daily: Plentum Advanced K9 Microbiome Care is a veterinarian-informed powder combining a postbiotic complex, prebiotic fiber (inulin), colostrum, and omega-3 — simply mix one sachet into your dog's food each day to support a balanced microbiome.

 Related Guides